 Churches using Godly Play vary somewhat in their presentations of lessons during Lent.
-The Complete Guide to Godly Play: An Imaginative Method for Presenting Scripture Stories to Children (Volume 4) by Jerome W. Berryman is especially helpful for Godly Play during Lent.
+The Complete Guide to Godly Play, Volume 4, Revised and Expanded by Jerome W. Berryman is especially helpful for Godly Play during Lent.
 Jerome Berryman’s introduction from Lesson 1: The Mystery of Easter:

 Lent is the season when we prepare for Easter.
 These six weeks are a solemn time, overflowing with meaning, when we view life from the perspective of our existential limits and the sacrifice of Christ….Storytelling Tip: Remember that this story is called the Mystery of Easter, not the Mystery of Lent.
 The fullest meaning of Lent is that it gives us time to prepare for the great Mystery of Easter, the principal feast of the Christian Church.
 Similarly, we recommend that you not call the material a “cross puzzle” but always refer to it as “the material for the Mystery of Easter.”